UPDATED MARCH 3, 2026

 Anything that stalls your audience like this will destroy your momentum.

-You’ve read all the copy, momentum is high and you’re ready to buy — so, naturally, you click the button that says ‘BUY NOW’.
+You’ve read all the copy and you’re ready to buy — so, naturally, you click the button that says ‘BUY NOW’.

 But instead of going through to the payment screens, you end up on the contact page.
 Because you can’t actually buy the product online, you have to call the company.
-And if you’re outside hours, that’s not even possible.
+And if you’re outside hours, that may not even be possible.

-A dead-end like this is a momentum killer and will send your customer to your competitors.
+A dead-end like this will drive your prospects to your competitors.

 Is your website converting enough visitors into customers?